ericvrp/calculator-mcp/README.md

 # Calculator MCP Server

-A simple calculator MCP server that provides basic arithmetic tools.

-This is a TypeScript-based MCP server that implements a simple calculator.
-It demonstrates core MCP concepts by providing:
+A TypeScript-based MCP server that implements a robust calculator with precise decimal arithmetic.
+This server demonstrates core MCP concepts by providing arithmetic operations with support for multiple operands and configurable precision using Decimal.js.

-- Tools for performing arithmetic operations

 ## Features

 ### Tools

-- `add` - Adds two numbers
+- `add` - Adds an array of numbers
-  - Takes `a` and `b` as required number parameters
+  - Takes `numbers` parameter as array of numbers to add
+  - Returns sum with configured precision
-- `subtract` - Subtracts two numbers
+- `subtract` - Subtracts an array of numbers sequentially
-  - Takes `a` and `b` as required number parameters
+  - Takes `numbers` parameter as array of numbers to subtract
+  - Requires at least one number
+  - Returns result of subtracting each subsequent number from the first
-- `multiply` - Multiplies two numbers
+- `multiply` - Multiplies an array of numbers
-  - Takes `a` and `b` as required number parameters
+  - Takes `numbers` parameter as array of numbers to multiply
+  - Returns product with configured precision
-- `divide` - Divides two numbers
+- `divide` - Divides numbers sequentially
+  - Takes `numbers` parameter as array of numbers to divide
+  - Requires at least two numbers
+  - Returns result of dividing first number by all subsequent numbers
+  - Handles division by zero gracefully
+- `set_precision` - Configures decimal precision
-  - Takes `a` (numerator) and `b` (denominator) as required number parameters
+  - Takes `precision` parameter as number of decimal places to use
+  - Affects precision of all subsequent calculations

 ## Development